jeffreysorgen/golf-club-sensors/EnablingBLE.md

 ##### State changes by tilting on the y-axis
   <p align="center"><img src="images/stateshanges.gif"  width="90%"></p>

 #
+- Added a timing functionality so it checks for new state, and accommodates for any unintentional bounces.
+- Added logic to the code so that Resting is 1 and Ready is 0
+- _did other things here but I don't know where to go with this right now_
+- _Most likely, need to just figure out what to do in nrfconnect, and **act upon the UUID changing from 0 to 1**_
+#
+#
 #
 So we need to enable Notify functionality (or Indicate) so that we can send the data once and be done until the state changes again.